 Past discussions have raised the possibility of private development or sponsorship of Birchwood Airport, as well as a transfer to the MOA.
 In the past, both Eklutna, Inc. and the MOA have expressed interest.
-However, the Public Private Partnership Summary (Agnew:Beck 2022) looked at this potential and concluded that a public-private partnership would not make sense for Birchwood Airport, due to its characteristics and profitability, unless a specific need is identified.
+However, the Public Private Partnership Summary (Agnew:Beck, 2022, Appendix G) looked at this potential and concluded that a public-private partnership may not make sense from an airport management perspective for Birchwood Airport, due to its characteristics and profitability, unless a specific need is identified.
 The summary also noted that while there could be benefits to having a more attentive manager, many users opposed private operation of the airport for fears that it would result in higher fees and a shift to more commercial operations of the airport.